Student Housing Astoria

 Casita has accommodation options within walking distance to the university.

-There are three bus stops close to the university; the Clatsop Community College stop is just a minute walk away.
+There are three bus stops close to the university; the Clatsop Community College stop is just a minute away.